 Australia Council Statistics

 A set of graphs showing the development of the Australia Council and its constituent sections is available here.

-The Council conducts a postgraduate student paper contest, an undergraduate project contest, and a student branch competition annually.
+The Australia Council conducts a postgraduate student paper contest, an undergraduate project contest, and a student branch competition annually.
 Details for the current year are available on the Student Activities page.

 The Australia & New Zealand Student Congress, a biannual event held alternately in Australia and New Zealand, is funded and co-sponsored by the Council.